theNewFlesh/hidebound/README.md

 - Descriptors begin with a letter or number and may also contain hyphens
 - Descriptors may not begin with the words master, final or last
 - Versions are triple-padded with zeros and must be greater than 0
-- Coordinates may contain up to 3 triple-padded numbers, separated by hyphens
+- Coordinates may contain up to 3 quadruple-padded numbers, separated by hyphens
 - Coordinates are always evaluated in XYZ order.
-For example: `c001-002-003` produces `{x: 1, y: 2, z: 3}`.
+For example: `c0001-0002-0003` produces `{x: 1, y: 2, z: 3}`.
 - Each element of a coordinate may be equal to or greater than zero
 - Frames are quadruple-padded and are greater than or equal to 0